 - Wednesday Weekly: Opportunities for Co-op participation are often communicated to parents through the Wednesday Weekly newsletter.

-- Edmodo: Classroom opportunities, as well as urgent school-wide opportunities, are communicated to parents via WMS's Edmodo site.
+- Bloomz: Classroom opportunities, as well as urgent school-wide opportunities, may be communicated to parents via WMS's Bloomz site.

 - Classroom bulletin boards: Classroom teachers and homeroom parents often post Co-op requests on their hallway bulletin boards or may list needs in their class newsletters.